 From there it is a small step to a point of view that asserts that poor people create the problems and that educated professionals from the formal sector and Governments have to provide the solutions.

-In reality there are huge numbers of community organizations, and their leaders are often resentful that their needs get represented by others and that the ability to voice challenges and solutions themselves is never possible.
+In reality there are huge numbers of community organizations.
+Their leaders are often resentful that their needs get represented by others and that the ability to voice challenges and solutions themselves is never possible.
 In many ways SDI is a response to this challenge.

 The Indian Federations met South African Shack Dwellers in 1991.
 This led to a series of trans-national exchanges between urban poor communities from each country, which resulted, inter alia, in the setting up of a South African Federation of the Urban Poor.